jtkyber/movie-search/README.md

 * Type (movie, series, game, etc.)
 * Production year/range

 These results can be toggled between a list view and a card view via the icon in the upper right hand corner of the page.
-Upon selection of a result (by clicking on it's container), a modal will appear in the center of the screen, displaying the following content related to the selection:
+Upon selection of a result (by clicking on its container), a modal will appear in the center of the screen, displaying the following content related to the selection:
 * Title
 * Type (movie, series, game, etc.)
 * Production year/range